danyeaw/danyeaw.github.io/posts/github-actions-automate-your-python-development-workflow.md

 CI is the practice of frequently integrating changes to code with the existing code repository.
 CD then extends CI by making sure the software checked in to the master branch is always in a state to be deployed to users, and automates the deployment process.

+![CI/CD Workflow Diagram]

 For open source projects on GitHub or GitLab, the workflow often looks like:

 1. The latest development is on the mainline branch called master.